Tuesday, September 27, 2016

 More Fun In Ilocos Norte

-The Sinking Bell Tower.
+Image result for sinking bell tower images in ilocos norte The Sinking Bell Tower.
 This edifice is one of the tallest bell towers in the country and it's located in the heart of the city.
 As of today, it stands at 45m tall.

 The tower is called a sinking tower because it's incredibly heavy, and it was built on a sandy ground.
 So, the combination of the loose foundation and its weight made it sink considerably into the ground at a rate of an inch every year.
 Normally, bell towers are situated near a church.
 This tower is far away from the cathedral.